kelseyhightower/pipeline/labs/kubernetes-clusters.md

 * qa
 * production

-Using dedicated Kubernetes clusters provides better isolation between environments which can result in simpler cluster permissions and configurations.
+Using dedicated Kubernetes clusters provides better isolation between environments which can result in simpler cluster configurations.

 ## Create the Kubernetes Clusters